-  Not all technology helps improve employee engagement.
+Not all technology helps improve engagement.
 In fact, many of the software applications deployed in the workplace are drivers of workplace frustration.
 Consider email, for example.
 Would you say this helps energize your employees?
 Does it increase their motivation and commitment to your company?
 Probably not.

 Jason Averbrook, founder and CEO of Leapgen, writes that “employees today have better technology in their smartphones than what their employers are providing them.”
 The consumer experience has completely blended in with the employee experience.

 CultureTech, the discipline of using current technology to positively impact workplace culture, is a fairly new domain but it’s gaining traction quickly.
 That’s because these mobile internal communication apps are built specifically for improving employee engagement and strengthening workplace culture.

 Unlike traditional software, employee apps can be rapidly deployed to every employee’s personal smart device.
 And unlike grassroots channels like Slack or Yammer, the Energage platform allows the company to spark — and participate in — the conversation.

 In other words, it’s employee engagement apps that move at the pace of your business.

 Energage App improves employee appreciation

 First, the Energage app enables peer-to-peer recognition and appreciation.
 Workers can use the app on their desktops or smartphones to thank employees for their help or celebrate team wins.